BabyTree Surrogacy: U.S. Surrogate Payment & Compensation Guide

 Surrogacy contracts cover all legal fees related to parental rights and contract drafting.
 Mental health support typically includes up to 10 counseling sessions with a licensed therapist, ensuring carriers have professional guidance for emotional transitions before, during, and after the birth.

-How Surrogate Payments Work: Contracts and Escrow
+How Surrogate Payments Usually Work: Contracts and Escrow

 A clear, escrow-backed contract is essential to protect surrogate payments and ensure intended parents meet their obligations.
 Detailed schedules align payments with key milestones, offering carriers financial transparency and legal recourse.